Cantonese · noodle

 Stir-fried wide flat rice noodles with sliced beef, scallion, bean sprouts and a smoky wok-hei flavour.

-Beef chow fun is a Cantonese stir-fried noodle dish that doubles as a test of the wok cook's skill.
-Wide flat rice noodles (he fen) are stir-fried over very high heat with thinly-sliced marinated beef, scallion, bean sprouts and dark soy sauce.
-The signature flavour is wok hei — the smoky char that comes from cooking at the limit of what the pan can handle.
-Done well, it's transcendent; done poorly, it's clumpy and oily.
+Beef chow fun (gān chǎo niú hé) is a Cantonese stir-fried noodle dish that doubles as a practical test of the wok cook's skill.
+Wide, fresh flat rice noodles (ho fun) are stir-fried over the highest possible heat with thinly-sliced marinated beef, scallion, bean sprouts and a small amount of dark soy sauce.
+The defining flavour is wok hei — the smoky, slightly caramelised char produced when ingredients contact a flame-heated wok surface at temperatures that most domestic stoves cannot reach.
+A skilled cook produces noodles that are slightly burnished, separated, never clumped or wet; the beef is silky from marinating in baking soda and cornflour.

 Where to try